 Nothing reshapes the finance industry like technology.
 But how should we navigate in an increasingly complex digital world, fueled by discussions around technology’s role in society and always with new legislation lurking around the corner?
 To sort this our we interviewed our very own security expert and PSD2 specialist, Ninos Gawrieh.
 And since we had so much to talk about, we decided to split the interview into two parts.

-How do you see trust in Finance today?
+How do you see trust in finance today?

 We have to view trust in light of today’s reality.
 It is all about putting the customer in the center of everything you do.
 To work with loyalty-programs, seamless customer experience, short response time in the customer center, smooth onboarding process etcetera.
 This may seem to be on a very basic level at first - but this is what matters today and also the answer to how we build and retain trust.
 Brand loyalty will be a key differentiator and increasingly more important as more players enter the market, mainly thanks to PSD2.

-How is trust related to digitalization?
+How is trust related to digitalisation?

 In many ways.
 First, we are not getting any trust from today's customers if do not put them in the front seat.
 The customers have to decide how they want to handle their personal finances, on what device, at what time etcetera.
 This boils down to the fact that technology is the number one trusted partner.
-And to be able to handle that, companies need to build trust via personalized communication, fantastic products and cutting edge user experience.
+And to be able to handle that, companies need to build trust via personalised communication, fantastic products and cutting edge user experience.

 Is this also true from a global perspective?